opulo-inc/ohai/docs/lumen/drag-chain/index.md

 	![alt text](img/x-harness-qc.webp)

-!!!success "If all checks pass, place the completed `drag-chain` into a <span style="background-color:yellow"> yellow NEEDS QC bin</span> found on the pack-out shelf while it awaits Buddy review"
+!!!success "If all checks pass, place the completed `drag-chain` into a yellow `NEEDS QC` bin found on the pack-out shelf while it awaits review"